zerothi/sisl/docs/index.rst

 API links
 =========

-A selected list of links to the API documentation.
+A selected list of links to the API documentation of the most commonly used
+objects:

 .. autosummary::
    sisl